-About Transformative Prayer
+About Transformative Prayer in the Church

 Traditionally when we think of prayer, we imagine petitions or supplications.
 While requests for sustenance and intercession are essential, these appeals represent a subset of the riches of the full prayer life.
 Age-old contemplative practices such as praying the scriptures (lectio divina), silent presence (centering prayer), or simply mindful walking in nature are but a sampling of the treasure trove of means we have of communicating with God.